3 IMMEDIATE WAYS TO GET THE TEAM BACK ON TRACK

 OK -So on to our 3 simple tricks to get back on track.

 “Agile ceremonies exist to create discipline around certain practices, such as time boxing, continuous improvement and customer feedback,” says Mark Barber a project lead in Melbourne.
 “However,” he continues, “conducting ceremonies without considering why we do them leads to what we call cargo culting – following a process or instructions without understanding them.”

 Mark says, “Be clear on why you have ceremonies in place and continuously inspect and adapt them to make them more effective.”

 “It is also important to know that practices alone do not make you agile.
 You need to understand and embrace the mindset, values and principles so that you can BE agile and not just DO agile.”

 OUTCOMES VS OUTPUTS

-“So, if our outcomes have not improved with all the Agile ceremonies, we need to reassess the way that we are doing the ceremonies.
+“So, if our outcomes have not improved with all the Agile ceremonies, we need to reassess the way that we are doing the ceremonies,” he says

-Steve Walton agrees.
+Steve Walton, a principal in Melbourne agrees.
 “Agile ceremonies are not people’s work, they are a vehicle to align and synchronise.”
 He says, “It is about ensuring they are doing the right work effectively.”